pstefanovic/grpc-load-balancing/README.md

-[xDS API](https://github.com/cncf/xds) (_x_ discover service, originally from [envoy](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/operations/dynamic_configuration)) is an attempt at a standard API that different proxy solutions implement to load and adapt into their vendor specific configuration.
+[xDS API](https://github.com/cncf/xds) (_x_ discover service, originally from [envoy](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/operations/dynamic_configuration)) is an attempt at a standard API that different proxy solutions implement to load and adapt into their vendor-specific configuration.
 Such API decouples proxies and configuration management and allows altering proxy solutions "seamlessly" (at least in terms configuration management solution).

-Configuration could be managed in various ways, for example plugging into k8s API and augmenting it with use of CRDs.
+Configuration could be managed in various ways, for example, by plugging into k8s API and augmenting it using CRDs.
-Once created/updated etc. configuration is feed into proxies through xDS API.
-Essentially, proxies receive their traffic configuration from the xDS API Server and are continuously kept up to date.
+Once created/updated etc., the configuration is fed into proxies through xDS API.
+Essentially, proxies receive their traffic configuration from the xDS API Server and are continuously updated.

-Here for a control plane using a simplified version - example of [xDSServer](https://github.com/stevesloka/envoy-xds-server).
-It centralizes traffic configuration (uses a file underneath) and serves it through a xDS API.
-Proxies are pointed to use xDSServer as source of configuration.
+Here for a control plane using a simplified version - an example of [xDSServer](https://github.com/stevesloka/envoy-xds-server).
+It centralizes traffic configuration (uses a file underneath) and serves it through an xDS API.
+Proxies are pointed to using xDSServer as the source of configuration.

 #### Testing

-Run 2 server versions as a headless services, proxy is deployed as a sidecar on each client instance.
+Run two server versions as headless services, and a proxy is deployed as a sidecar on each client instance.
-Run a xdsServer and point sidecar proxy to it.
+Run an xdsServer and point sidecar proxy to it.
-No load balancing implementation needed in client application.
-No proxy on the server side.
+No load-balancing implementation is needed in a client application—also, no proxy on the server side.

 ```sh
 kubectl create namespace xds